 Permits & Reservations

 Any activity in a Jeffco Open Space park that conflicts with the Park Regulations requires a permit.
 Such activities include hosting an event, organized activity, or commercial activity.
 See below to determine the category into which the activity will fall.
 View the Jeffco Open Space System Map to ensure accurate park location for the activity.
+Due to a high volume of applications and staffing capabilities, please allow up to 10 business days for processing and response.

 A Park Permit may be obtained from Jeffco Open Space to authorize companies or individuals to conduct business within Jeffco Open Space managed lands.
 A Park Permit provides a group with a non-exclusive license to offer services to park visitors.